Research Grants

 Applicants should note the following:

-1. PLACE grants are offered to support PLACE members or others conducting research projects on topics relevant to the people, landscape or cultural environment of the traditional county of Yorkshire.
+1. PLACE grants are offered to support PLACE members and others conducting research projects on topics relevant to the people, landscape or cultural environment of the traditional counties of Yorkshire.
+The awarding of a PLACE grant should demonstrably add value to a research project with clear relevance to the Charitable Objectives of the organisation.

-3. The research should normally be completed within three years of the award of the grant.
+5. The proposed research to be funded should normally be completed within three years of the award of the grant.
+The timescale set out for any project should be realistic and achievable.

-4. Expenditure may be on a variety of things, including: travel, photocopying expenses, purchase of equipment or consumables specific to the project, hire of equipment, training costs, stationery, computer peripherals (e.g. memory sticks, print cartridges), materials associated with dissemination of the research.
+7. PLACE grants may be used to meet expenditure incurred for activities such as (but not limited to): travel, photocopying expenses, purchase of equipment or consumables specific to the project, hire of equipment, training costs, stationery, computer peripherals (e.g. memory sticks, print cartridges), materials associated with dissemination of the research.

-5. In exceptional circumstances, PLACE may fund the cost of accommodation or subsistence but only if these costs are essential to the research and do not fall within the normal living expenses of the applicant.
-Receipts will be required and a note of why the expenditure merits financial support.
+9. PLACE grants may be used to fund the cost of accommodation or subsistence in exceptional cases only (e.g. if such costs are essential to the research and do not fall within the normal living expenses of the applicant).
+In such circumstances, a note justifying why the project will incur expenditure of this kind should be included within the application form.
+Receipts will be required before any grant funds are paid towards the costs of accommodation / subsistence.

-7. PLACE does not fund the time that the applicant or an assistant spends on the research.
+10. PLACE grants cannot be used to fund the time that the applicant (or any others associated with the project) spends on the research.